 - Make it a habit; it’s an investment you have…you have to increase it accordingly as time goes.
 You cannot just sit back and relax or forget about it.

 - Take baby steps.
 Since it is an investment, don’t expect that anything much will happen soon.
-Take your time to learn of the other investment options and invest your money in them.
+Take your time to learn about the other investment options and invest your money in them.

 - Know packaged mutual funds; this is an option for beginners to think about.
 They can be less risky if you want them to, or volatile depending on your choice.
 The transaction costs are very low and every fund is managed by portfolio managers who rebalance your portfolio to make sure the proportion is consistent with your investment